antistoopmode/antistoopmode.github.io/docs/mechanics/stats.md

 Example:
 With 300% Magic Find you are 3x more likely to drop your desired item.

-More on how Magic Find works [here](https://docs.google.com/spreadsheets/d/1QWjl6lITbMkjptYPIRwnIVUs7JQkqfEqAILlCgp1zAM/edit#gid=1759635168).
+Find out more on how Magic Find works over at [Hero Siege 2 Roadmap - Magic Find & Drops](https://docs.google.com/spreadsheets/d/1QWjl6lITbMkjptYPIRwnIVUs7JQkqfEqAILlCgp1zAM/edit#gid=1759635168).

 <!--- TODO:
 - DOES IT ALSO AFFECT CHASE ITEMS -->